 Harley-Davidson stands as a bastion of the chopper motorcycle culture.
-With annual revenues exceeding $5 billion, the company is a profitable and stable business.
-However, Harley-Davidson’s management must address concerns raised in this PESTEL/PESTLE Analysis to ensure long-term profitability.
-The PESTEL/PESTLE Analysis identifies the external factors in the remote or macro-environment of Harley-Davidson.
+This branding and competitive position represents the company’s strategic fit in addressing concerns raised in this PESTEL/PESTLE analysis to ensure long-term profitability.
+The PESTLE analysis identifies the external factors in the remote or macro-environment of Harley-Davidson.
 The analysis determines if these external factors create opportunities or threats for the business.
-With a strong brand, Harley-Davidson expects to continue as a major player in the motorcycle industry.
-However, for long-term profitability in the domestic and international markets, Harley-Davidson must address the opportunities and threats identified herein.
+With its strong brand, the motorcycle manufacturer expects to continue as a major player in the motorcycle industry.
+However, long-term profitability and the achievement of business goals and Harley-Davidson’s mission and vision in domestic and international markets depend on strategies for addressing the opportunities and threats identified in this PESTEL analysis.

-A PESTEL/PESTLE Analysis of Harley-Davidson shows that the company has many opportunities to grow its business and improve its resilience.
-However, the PESTEL/PESTLE Analysis also highlights the importance of strategic reform based on external factors in Harley-Davidson’s remote or macro-environment.
+This PESTEL/PESTLE analysis of Harley-Davidson shows that the company has many opportunities to grow its business and improve its resilience.
+However, the PESTEL analysis also highlights the importance of strategic reform based on external factors in the motorcycle company’s remote or macro-environment.
+Effective reforms can improve the competitive advantages identified in the SWOT analysis of Harley-Davidson and increase organizational capacity to solve issues linked to the external factors considered in this PESTLE analysis.

 Political Factors Affecting Harley-Davidson’s Business

 The political climate affects markets where Harley-Davidson operates.
-Governmental influence on companies is evaluated in this component of the PESTEL/PESTLE Analysis.
-The following external political factors significantly affect Harley-Davidson’s remote or macro-environment:
+Governmental influence on motorcycle companies is evaluated in this component of the PESTEL analysis.
+The following political factors significantly affect Harley-Davidson’s external environment:

 - Free-trade agreements (opportunity & threat)